FAQs on PRP Therapy for Knee Arthritis in Beverly Hills and Los Angeles

 What is platelet rich plasma therapy?

 Platelet rich plasma (PRP) therapy is a novel therapy that has received considerable media attention because of its use by athletes such as Tiger Woods and Rafael Nadal.
-PRP therapy is still an experimental treatment that is still not approved for routine use in patients.
+PRP therapy in Beverly Hills is still an experimental treatment that is still not approved for routine use in patients.
 It is theorized that PRP improves cartilage healing in cases of degenerative arthritis.
 Animal models have shown that chondrocytes (cartilage-producing cells) and mesenchymal stem cells proliferate after PRP exposure.

 Studies have shown that PRP therapy promotes the production and secretion of important growth and repair factors.
 These include: